Test Id : MAMLF

 Tissue

-1. A pathology report is required in order for testing to be performed.
-Acceptable pathology reports include working drafts, preliminary pathology or surgical pathology reports.
+1. A pathology report is required for testing to be performed.
+If not provided, appropriate testing and interpretation may be compromised or delayed.
+Acceptable pathology reports include working drafts, preliminary pathology, or surgical pathology reports.

 Question ID | Description | Answers |